doyoubi/undermoon/README.md

 The design of chunk makes it very easy to build a cluster with a good topology for **workload balancing**.

 ## Getting Started
+The following examples use docker to create an `undermoon` cluster.

+Or you can set them up without docker following this docs: [setting up undermoon manually](docs/set_up_manually.md).

 Requirements:

 - docker-compose